 The PTO is an organization for parents separate and distinct from BFA.
 However, the PTO works closely with BFA for fundraising events.
 The objectives of the PTO are as follows: 1) Build a strong school spirit by working to enhance the quality of our students' education; 2) Support the school administration by serving as a volunteer resource; 3) Promote communication with the BFA community; 4) raising funds.
-Every parent is a member of the PTO.
-The PTO has a board, elected each year by parent vote, which oversees the activities of the PTO.
-The PTO plays a major role in fundraising and organizing parent volunteers in the classroom.
+Every parent is a member of the plays a major role in fundraising and organizing parent volunteers in the classroom.